brimdata/super/book/src/intro.md

 out that you can implement a vectorized runtime for super-structured data by organizing the data into vectorized units based on types instead of relational columns.

-While SuperDB is not yet setting speed records for relational queries, it's performance for an early system is decent and will continue to improve.
+While SuperDB is not yet setting speed records for relational queries, its performance for an early system is decent and will continue to improve.
 SQL and the RM have had 55 years to mature and improve and SuperDB is applying these lessons step by step.